tombensve/MarkdownDoc/Library/docs/MarkdownDoc-Library.md

     }

-Please note that the CommandLineOptionsMangager used in the example is part of the OptionsManager tool also by me, and currently have an old version avialable at SourceForge (<optionsmanager.sourceforge.net>) which will be discontinued when I soon put up the new version on GitHub (<githib.com/tombensve/OptionsManager>).
+Please note that the CommandLineOptionsMangager used in the example is part of the OptionsManager tool also by me.
+Available at <githib.com/tombensve/OptionsManager>.